 The focus of scholarship on early modern women history has been agency.
 Precisely, historians have studied the way women “skirted or even reshaped the patriarchal structure of the day.
 (Howell 2019, p.
 21)” Numerous examples of women challenging the traditional male order have been unearthed and studied with the purpose of understanding how gendered differences in the early modern period were constructed (Whyte 2015; Harline 2013,Montenach 2013; Müller 2013).
 Hence I am evaluating the findings of my investigation in light of this question.

 My findings suggest that handwritten news reinforced existing ideas about gender and gendered differences.
 First, handwritten news highlighted the male dominance of the period.
 We have seen that even though women were not completely absent from news, their presence was rather sporadic.
 By contrast, men were almost always present; yet they were the main protagonists of the news.
 As it has been pointed out, no significant difference was found between different countries and regions.
 Second, if women occur in news, they are usually mentioned in traditional settings: celebration, marriage, travel, childbirth, etc. Similarly, women tend to assume traditional roles.
 As a result, I conclude that in handwritten news women do not challenge the patriarchal order of their day; yet they act according to this order.
-News therefore do not challenge the traditional gender differences of the period.
+News therefore does not challenge the traditional gender differences of the period.

 The reason why news sheets conveyed the traditional gender roles and did not fundamentally alter the existing construction of gendered differences must be sought in the medium itself.
 Most probably, news sheets were compiled by men, which must have had a significant impact on the types of information that were included or ignored.
 Furthermore, the key topics of handwritten news uncovered in this essay pinpoint the fact that handwritten news sheets were mainly a political medium.
 News sheets were meant to help court officials and sovereigns follow political events, including wars and interstate conflicts.
 This explains why themes related to women, such as for instance child birth and marriage, were relatively rare.
 In light of all this, I can conclude that the story of the woman ambassador presented at the beginning of this paper must have been an anomaly.